Program: Bachelor of Music Education

 Student learning outcomes specific to the Bachelor of Music Education degree are:

-To earn the Bachelor of Music Education degree, one must satisfy the requirements of IPFW (see Part 8 ), the music core, and College of Education and Public Policy requirements for music education students and must meet stated GPA requirements for music and education courses.
+To earn the Bachelor of Music Education degree, one must satisfy the requirements of Purdue Fort Wayne (Regulations ), the music core, and School of Education requirements for music education students (Overall GPA of 3.0).
+Music Education majors must meet stated GPA requirements for music courses (3.0).